Chunkys0up7/practicecanvas/AI Praticioner Portal/frontend/README.md

 ## Additional Notes
 - All E2E tests use mock data/services for frontend-only development.
 - For backend integration, update the app and Cypress config as needed.

+---

+## Error Handling

+- The app is now wrapped in a global ErrorBoundary component for improved error handling and user experience.
+Unexpected errors will display a user-friendly message instead of breaking the UI.